DarkSideDani/bookbot/README.md

 - Calculates the frequency of each alphabetic character, ignoring case.
 - Generates a clear and sorted report of character frequencies.
 - Can be used as a standalone script or imported as a module for integration into other Python projects.
+- Includes error handling for common issues like missing or empty files.

 ## Installation